Exploration of Quantum Computer Power Side-Channels: Introduction

+Especially, these users, startups, or companies have no control over the physical space where the quantum computers are.
+While the cloud providers may not be bad actors themselves, the threat of malicious insiders within data centers or cloud computing facilities is well-known in classical security.
 In classical computers, side-channels of different types are a well-known threat~\cite{szefer2018principles}.
-Among the side-channels there are timing- and power-based channels, which are major categories of side-channels that have been researched.
+Among the side-channels, there are timing- and power-based channels, which are major categories of side-channels that have been researched.
 There are also thermal, EM, acoustic, and a variety of other categories of side-channels.
 Timing side-channels are easier to exploit as they only require timing measurement of the victim to be done.
 Power side-channels are more powerful, but require physical access.
 With physical access, malicious insiders or other attackers can get detailed information about the execution of the target computer.
-In classical computers, there are even existing platforms for exploiting and researching power-side channels.
-Meanwhile, prior to this work, there has not been an exploration of power-side channels in real quantum computers.

 In quantum computers, directly copying the quantum states is not possible due to the no-cloning theorem.
 The no-cloning theorem states that it is impossible to create an independent and identical copy of an arbitrary unknown quantum state~\cite{park1970concept, wootters1982single, dieks1982communication}.
 However, there is no such limitation on the classical control operations performed on quantum computers.
 Quantum computers, such as superconducting qubit machines from IBM, Rigetti, or others, use RF pulses to ``execute'' gate operations on single qubits or two-qubit pairs.
 The control pulses are fully classical and could be spied on.
 Given control pulse information, as this work shows, it is possible to reverse engineer the sequence of quantum gates executed on the quantum computer.
-From the sequence of gates, the algorithm executed can be recovered.
-As this work shows, anybody with access to power measurements of the control pulse generation logic can capture and recover the control information.
+From the sequence of gates, the algorithm executed can possibly be recovered.
+As this work shows for the first time, anybody with access to power measurements of the control pulse generation logic can capture and recover the control information.
 While this work explores power-based side-channels, the same or similar ideas could apply to EM or other types of physical side-channels.
-This is left as future work.